OrenBochman/GPUSwiftKaggler/README.md

 ![](playground.png)

-## Requirements
-*Note: To use this library you need Xcode 8 and an iOS 10-compatible device (or latest Mac OSX) with at least an A8 processor.*
-Stack:

-• The GPU

-• CoreML

-• Accelerate

-• MPSCNN

-• Metal Performance Shaders

-• CNN

-• Metal

-• Swift

-• iOS 11.0 Beta

-• Xcode 9+ Beta

 ## Usage

 This example shows how to use an existing Kaggle Data set.
 ```swift
 import HDF5Kit
 import Metal
 import Accelerate
 import GPUSwiftKaggler
 ```

 ## Maintainer
 Shlomo Kashani ([shlomo@deep-ml.com](http://deep-ml.com))